mikprin/md5_calc_api/README.md

 * File reception of API are limited by filesystem which is common across all containers in current setup.
 * Not tested in distributed setup.
 For example when reddis are in the LAN.
 But non localhost redis makes this a little bit pointless. :heavy_exclamation_mark:
 * IDs are not secure numbers (can be guessed).
 But can be easily made so by using celery worker ID as ID.
+* MD5 is an outdated hasing algorithm but can easily be replaced with any other alternative or any other work function.

 # TODO
 * [x] CI/CD pipeline in github actions.